manuelitox/stats-cli/README.md

 ## How to use:

-- By last, go to root directory of your project and run `stats-cli` and start magic ✨
+- By last, go to root directory of your project and run `yarn stats-cli` and start magic ✨